 The big challenge with this rebrand was creating an identity that could amplify and appeal to the many different voices in the sustainability narrative across wider NSW.

 The solution uses a grid system made up of interchangeable tiles with two distinct brand colours (forest green and turquoise) representative of land and water.
 This brand system will be used to tell a multitude of sustainability stories, tailored to speak to all of the targeted personas from the research phase.

 For example, when creating artwork to inform our indigenous communities of the awards, images of natural, untouched NSW landscapes replace green eco buildings.
-When reaching out to young fashion designers putting sustainabilty at the core of their creative endevours, textural images and iconography relevant to their story are used.
+When reaching out to young fashion designers putting sustainability at the core of their creative endeavours, textural images and iconography relevant to their story are used.